Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Elementals of shocks and other discontinuities

 A rotational discontinuity occurs when $\{v_{\perp}\} \neq 0$ and $\{\rho\}=0$.
 From the jump conditions this implies that $\{v_{\perp}\}=0$ and $\{p+B^{2}_\parallel/8\pi\}=0$ so ${\bf v}_{1}\cdot {\bf \uv{\perp}}={\bf v}_{2}\cdot {\bf \uv{\perp}}=v_{\perp}$ and $\rho_{1}=\rho_{2}$.
 After some math, we find that $v_{\perp}^{2}=B_{\perp}^{2}/4\pi \rho$, and that $B_{\parallel}$ remains constant in magnitude but rotates in the plane of the discontinuity. [\ldots]

-The Rankine-Hugoniot jump conditions\indexit{Rankine-Hugoniot jump conditions} have 12 variables.
+The Rankine-Hugoniot jump conditions have 12 variables.
 Four upstream parameters are specified ($\rho$, $v$, $B_{\parallel}$, and $B_{\perp}$), so we have 7 equations for 8 unknowns.
 Therefore we need to specify one more quantity, namely the strength of the shock $\rho_{2}/\rho_{1}$.''

 Examples of tangential discontinuities are the heliopause and planetary magnetospheres when there is little reconnection (see Sect.~\ref{mp}).
 A rotational discontinuity occurs for example when reconnection at the magnetopause is relatively efficient (Sect.~\ref{open}).
 Shocks occur upstream of where the solar wind meets planetary system objects (Sects.~\ref{sec:flownonconducting}--\ref{open}) as well as where it encounters the interstellar medium (Sect.~\ref{sec:impinging}), and also where fast wind streams plow into slower ones ahead as well as at the leading edge of relatively fast explosions called coronal mass ejections (Sect.~\ref{sec:gos9.5}).